 Skills Desired: A farming/gardening background is nice but not necessary.
 Must be familiar with hard work and capable of performing physical tasks.
 A desire to learn is a must, and a sense of humor is appreciated!
 Good communication skills are important.
 The lead position requires 3 years experience vegetable farming, including equipment experience.
 There is one position available for a person with 3 years minimum farm and managerial experience.

 Meals: Food is included; all organic.
 Some meals are communal, but not all.
 Everyone takes turns at cooking if desired.

 Stipend: Yes.
-Varies depending on length of commitment and experience.
+Varies depending on position, length of commitment and experience.
 Will increase as the intern and the season progresses.

 Housing: There is a well-outfitted 3 bedroom bunkhouse, and 3 individual cabins available.
 All spaces have heat.
 Kitchen and bathroom facilities are shared in the bunkhouse.

 Preferred method of Contact: Phone, email, or mail